getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ## Introduction

-The `Client_Server_GetGud` project demonstrates how to integrate the GetGudSDK with Unreal Engine (UE) using a C++ based API.
+The `Client_Server_Getgud` project demonstrates how to integrate the GetgudSDK with Unreal Engine (UE) using a C++ based API.
 The project consists of two parts: a server and a client.
 The client sends spawn and position actions to the server, which then forwards these actions to Getgud.io's cloud.

 ## Prerequisites

 - Unreal Engine installed
 - Visual Studio installed
-- GetGudSDK (Ensure you have the required credentials: `titleId` and `privateKey`)
+- GetgudSDK (Ensure you have the required credentials: `titleId` and `privateKey`)

 ## Project Setup